hiddensudo/ClientServer-DirectoryFounder/README.md

-# Directory Founder
+# Directory Searcher

-Directory Founder is a software application for finding the full path to a directory.
+Directory Searcher is a software application for finding the full path to a directory.
 To use the software application, you need to run 2 terminals.
 One will be the server, the other will be the client.

 ## Building the Project